node13h/automated/README.md

 # automated - Run commands remotely

 This automation framework will enable you to run commands (including locally defined Bash functions) remotely.
-Remote SUDO (with or without password) before running commands is supported.

 ![Demo](demo.gif)

 ## Features
 - **SUDO support**.
-Use the `-s` argument to run a remote command as SUDO root.
+Use the `-s` argument to run a command on remote targets as SUDO root.

 - **Simple, yet powerful API**.
 Commands running via automated.sh have access to all functions defined in [libautomated.sh](libautomated.sh).

 - **Running functions from libraries remotely**.
-With SUDO.
 Load any number of extra files with the `-l` argument.

 - **STDIN, STDOUT and STDERR are transparently attached to the remotely running command**.
-Including commands run with SUDO.
 Yes, you can do this:

   ```bash
   # Save ping output both on target.example.com and local controlling workstation